gchan82/DecisionApp/README.md

 Add tasks.
 Delete tasks.
-Let computer tell you task to do.
+Let computer tell you what to do.
 As simple as that :)

 Notes below to make sure you have all the libraries: